 Vibes and Views in Mountain Village

-Looking for a break from the hustle and bustle of Telluride in summertime?
+Looking for a fun way to spend an afternoon during your Telluride vacation?
 Jump on the free Gondola for the 13-minute ride up and over San Sophia Ridge to Mountain Village.
 Telluride’s serene, high-alpine twin offers a relaxed vibe and stunning views, plus a mix of delicious fine dining and kid-friendly restaurants, unique boutiques and shops and a variety of fun and unique activities for adventurers of all ages.

 A very special time to be in Mountain Village is the Fourth of July when the town’s Red White and Blues Celebration takes place.
 Held on Sunset and Heritage plazas, this year’s Red White and Blues runs from 1 to 5 p.m. on July 3 and 11 a.m. to 5 p.m. on July 4.
 It’s a family-friendly event with totally cool kids’ activities like inflatables, bungee jumping, a ropes course, carnival games, face painting, balloon art and a magic show.
 There’s also some sweet live music on July 3 from Paul Thorn and Foxfeather, and on July 4 from Glen David Andrews, Dave Jordan & the NIA and Porch Couch.
 Wind up your action-packed day at 9 o’clock each night July 3-6 with the stunning Electrolier Light Show in Heritage Plaza.